10 secrets to successfully save for retirement

 So keep it simple.

 Pick a single target date mutual fund and stick with it.
-Many financial advisors will tell you that's the smartest investment most savers can make.
+Many financial advisers will tell you that's the smartest investment most savers can make.

 These funds buy a diverse and regularly revised portfolio of stocks and bonds that takes into account where you are in life and when you plan to retire — your "target date."